jakoch/csgo-config/README.md

    For example: `C:\Steam\userdata\987654321\730\local\cfg`.

 2. Download - https://github.com/jakoch/csgo-config/archive/master.zip
-3. Extract the content of `master.zip` into the config folder
+3. Extract `master.zip`, then move the content of the folder `csgo-config-master` into your config folder.
 4. Create file `personal.cfg`.
 Add your personal setting to `personal.cfg`.
 See below for an example.
 5. Set CS:GO Launch Options